 Turkey bones can splinter and block your pet’s intestinal tract.
 Not to mention, if you leave food out for too long and then allow your dog or cat to eat it, you’re risking salmonella food poisoning.
 (Always keep the ASPCA’s poison control center contact info nearby: 888-426-4435.)

 This video discusses more safety issues.
-Take a look, and then I’ll give you four easy tips for a painless dinner.
+Take a look, and then I’ll give you a few easy tips for a painless dinner.

-Please use your head, and follow the advice laid out in this article.
+Please use your head, and consider the advice laid out in this article.

 4 Easy Tips for a Painless Dinner

 - Suddenly switching from dry kibble to a dish full of human food can cause havoc on your pet’s digestive system.
 If your dog or cat isn’t used to this type of food, take it easy, and just lay down a slice of turkey and some veggies.

 - Go plain-jane.
 Dogs and cats can’t handle butter and cream and other seasonings like salt and pepper.
 So set aside some plain mashed potatoes, carrots and other vegetables for the pets to eat.
 Save the stuffing for yourself; it’s mostly bread, salt and fat — nothing good there for your pets.
 Green bean casserole?
 Not good for pets.
 Onions can be toxic, and dairy can be a cause of diarrhea.
 Sweet potato casserole?
 Nope.
 Getting the picture?
 The message is clear: Go plain, and break it down to its basic parts, meaning plain green beans instead of a souped-up green bean casserole.

 - Turkey is actually really good for your dog or cat!
 So feel free to share a piece of lean turkey.
 But two things, and they’re important: (1) Peel the skin off the turkey and toss it in the trash.
 It’s difficult for dogs and cats to digest, plus it’s loaded with fat.
 (2) No bones for your pets!